In case you are not using OBLAC Drives Box, please refer to our OBLAC Drives virtual machine installation guide

 Connect the EtherCAT cable to the lower LAN port on the back of the box.
 Connect this to the SOMANET servo drive on port IN.

-The Box can be controlled via WiFi or LAN.
+The Box is controlled via WiFi.

 The HDMI port is without function.
 You require a dedicated host PC to control OBLAC Box.

 For tuning, you may connect several servo drives via EtherCAT and tune one by one.